-Natasha Trethewey, a graduate of Hollins University's master of arts program in English and creative writing, was named Poet Laureate for 2012-13 by the Library of Congress.
+Natasha Trethewey, a graduate of Hollins University's master of arts program in English and creative writing, was named Poet Laureate for 2012-13 (reappointed for second term 2013-14) by the Library of Congress.
 She was awarded the 2007 Pulitzer Prize for her collection of poetry, Native Guard.

 (Photo by Jon Rou)

 Madison Smartt Bell, who earned his master of arts degree in creative writing from Hollins University, has won a prestigious $250,000 Strauss Living Award from the American Academy of Arts and Letters.

 Kiran Desai, a 1994 graduate of Hollins' master's program in creative writing, was named the winner of the 2006 Man Booker Prize for Fiction, for her novel The Inheritance of Loss.

 This two-year master of fine arts program offers an individualized approach in an atmosphere of cooperation and encouragement for the college graduate writer who wants to concentrate on craft in a community of writers and who seeks to expand his or her knowledge of contemporary literature.

 The 24 students enrolled in this highly regarded program have a strong interest in and aptitude for writing and literary study.
 They work successfully in every genre, including poetry, short fiction, novels, and creative nonfiction.